dgerosa/filltex/README.md

 ## Known limitations

-  - Treating eprints with ADS is tricky.
-When an eprint gets published they change the database key, but make the old key point to the new version!
+  - Treating arXiv e-prints with ADS is tricky.
+When an e-print gets published they change the database key, but make the old key point to the new version!
 For instance, the key switches from `2016arXiv160203837T` to `2016PhRvL.116f1102A`.
-If you're citing a prepreint which is not yet published, everything is fine: only the arXiv key (e.g. `2016arXiv160203837T`) is available and your reference list will show the arXiv version.
-If you're citing a paper that is published, both the eprint key (e.g. `2016arXiv160203837T`) and the published-version key (e.g. `2016PhRvL.116f1102A`) are available.
+If you're citing an e-print which is not yet published, everything is fine: only the arXiv key (e.g. `2016arXiv160203837T`) is available and your reference list will show the arXiv version.
+If you're citing a paper that is published, both the e-print key (e.g. `2016arXiv160203837T`) and the published-version key (e.g. `2016PhRvL.116f1102A`) are available.
 When used, they will both point to the same published version!
-If you write a document with citations to both, this will cause the same record to appear twice in the reference list (see the test file).
+If you write a document with citations to both, this will cause the same record to appear twice in your reference list (see the test file).
 To avoid the issue, always use the published-paper key if a published version is out.
-INSPIRE doesn't have this problem, because they don't change the cite key when a paper gets published.
+INSPIRE doesn't have this problem, because they don't change the citation key when a paper gets published.

   - Multiple bibliographies are not allowed, only one `.bib` file per paper.
 I don't plan to implement multiple bibliographies in here, because you're not going to need them with this script: one paper, one bibliography, that's all.